FMXExpress/Delphi-Parallel-Build/README.md

 ---

 Supports TwineCompile for C++ projects.
-TwineCompile doesn't support parallel building of multiple projects in parallel though so set the CPU count to 1 in TwineCompile is enabled.
+TwineCompile doesn't support parallel building of multiple projects in parallel though so set the CPU count to 1 if TwineCompile is enabled.

 ---